 For many Australians coffee is a pick-me-up, an excuse to catch up with friends, a source of comfort before work and a provider of energy after the gym.
 Coffee simply makes us feel good.
-It gives you the energy and confidence to pump out work quickly and reach new heights in your professional life.
+It gives you the energy and confidence to work more efficiently and reach new heights in your professional life.

-But what happens when your cuppa is also taking away your confidence to smile and show off those pearly whites, due to its staining effects on teeth?
+But what happens when your coffee is also taking away your confidence to smile due to its staining effects on teeth?

 After all, studies have shown people with wider, brighter and more confident smiles are perceived as happier, smarter and more employable.
 Read on for some pro-tips about caring for your teeth and keeping your smile bright.

 The polyphenols in coffee can become caught in the microscopic ridges and cracks in your teeth, leading to yellowing stains that permanently discolour your smile over time.

 4 ways to prevent coffee stains on your teeth